 Oregon directory: Mental health professionals who earn the certificate are part of a core group of clinicians who are available to serve adoptive and foster families throughout Oregon.
-In 2009, adoptive families were receiving adoption assistance on behalf of 10,500 Oregon children.
-In addition, there are 8,466 children in foster care on any given day.
 A directory of mental health professionals who have completed this training is available from Oregon’s Department of Human Services, the Oregon Post Adoption Resource Center (ORPARC), Oregon licensed private adoption agencies, and this website.
 See the Directory of Therapists for more information.

 Families who adopt or become foster families face unique issues beyond those of biological families.
 Children adopted or placed from the public child welfare system bring additional complexity, potentially having histories of abuse, medical and behavioral problems, and adjustment and attachment disorders.
 These children's special needs frequently place additional stress on the family system, especially when they are manifested in challenging behaviors and childhood disorders.
-In December 2009, adoptive families were receiving adoption assistance on behalf of 10,500 Oregon children.
-In addition, there are between 8,466 children in foster care on any given day.
+The need for supporting families is significant.
+As of July 6, 2015, adoptive families were receiving adoption assistance on behalf of 11,168 Oregon children.
+Guardians were receiving guardianship assistance on behalf of 1,485 children.
+In addition, there were 7,811 children in foster care on any given day in 2014.
 Oregon nonetheless continues to succeed in finding adoptive homes for these children.
-Since 1997, Oregon has increased adoption of children from the child welfare system by 160 percent.
-Oregon currently has more children on adoption assistance than in foster care.

 Ironically, due to Oregon's success in increasing special needs adoptions, demand for adoption-specific mental health services far exceeds supply.
 In a recent survey of their needs, Oregon's adoptive families ranked as a top priority mental health support from clinicians with the skills and knowledge necessary to treat the unique issues facing adopted children.
 Nonetheless, too often Oregon's adoptive families report that they spend a great deal of time—frequently at their own expense–educating mental health professionals about the differences between parenting adopted and biological children.
 Adoption professionals corroborate the lack of adoption-competent mental health professionals.